Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras

-But from the cohomology vanishing we know that the maps in \eqref{eq:iso-iso?} are isomorphisms for $p\gg 0$.
+On the other hand in the proof of (ii)$\Rightarrow$(iii) we have proved that the cohomology vanishing of $\BRS{\bullet}{M}$ implies that the maps in \eqref{eq:iso-iso?} are isomorphisms for $p\gg 0$.
 Thus the middle map of the above exact sequence is an isomorphism.
 This show that $H^{0}(\Gamma^p C)_d=H^1(\Gamma^p C)_d=0$ for $p\gg 0$, completing the proof. \end{proof}